ShrikantSarode/webTechNew/ReactJs/my-app/README.md

 --Data tranfer:
 1.props drilling |
 2.context api |--> to overcome these we use Redux library 3.state lift |
+1,2- use to transfer data from parent to child
+3- is used to transfer data from child to parent

     props drilling & context api :
         -from parent to any child or any grand-child